emerald73/emerald73/README.md

 ### Hi, i'm Emerald!
-I am a 14 year old Python developer, but I am also learning HTML, CSS, and JavaScript.
+I am a 14 year old Python developer.
+Not much more to it.

 <details open>
 <summary><b>Stuff I use</b></summary>